reima-ecom/reima-theme/README.md

 Specific thoughts on how to document different things:

-- npm-style packages in `packages`
-  - describe architecture / design specs in README.md
-  - create proper typings for at least every exported pieces of logic (even exports used only inside the package itself)
 - design modules in `themes/theme/modules`
-  - create demo page describing usage and demoing design
+  - create demo page describing usage and demoing design in `demo/modules`
 - layout designs in `themes/theme/layouts`
   - describe what each file does at the top of the file (applies especially to partials!)
   - if creating complex logic (i.e. anything more than ifs or ranges), write a detailed description of the logic and why there is complexity